henrik/thepugautomatic.com-eleventy/src/site/posts/2025-07-11-synchronise-variant-inventory-quantity-with-shopify-flow.md

 ![Screen recording](/images/content/2025-07-12/pendant.gif)

-<p class="caption">Updating inventory on one variant, reloading after several seconds, seeing a new inventory on another.</p>
+<p class="caption">Updating inventory on one variant, reloading after several seconds, seeing a new inventory on the other.</p>

 (If there's a better/simpler way of doing it without pricy plans or apps, let me know!
 It's a big ecosystem and I'm a new arrival.)